wilgomoreira/project-great-genius-quotes/README.md

 # project-great-genius-quotes

-### Project with genius quotes to motivate the day
+### App to help people who are feeling unmotivated to live.
+A phrase from a great genius can be the most impactful thing
 <br/>

 **In this project is using:** <br/>
 - Consumption of an external API for genius phrases
-- Styled Components
+- Styled Components Library
 - Conditional Check to change the state of buttons and phrases that appear on the screen.

 **Images:**